 The 1080 pesticide control order

-The Pesticide Control (1080 Liquid Concentrate and Bait Products) Order 2010 (PDF 257KB) commenced on 6 August 2010 a new pesticide control order.
+The Pesticide Control (1080 Bait Products) Order 2017 (PDF 667KB) commenced on 10 February 2017.
 1080 is a restricted pesticide and can only be used by those people who are authorised to use it.
 This pesticide control order sets out who can use 1080 baits to control specific pest animals.